 Expanded Housing Choice (EHC)

-Removing barriers that prevent renters from finding a stable, sustainable place to call home
+Helping to remove barriers that prevent renters from finding a stable, sustainable place to call home

 Fannie Mae’s Expanded Housing Choice (EHC) initiative is designed to help increase the supply of affordable housing for very-low-income families.
 EHC is available nationwide in jurisdictions where there are no source of income protections for Housing Choice Voucher (HCV) renters.
 EHC provides a pricing incentive for property owners who accept Department of Housing and Urban Development (HUD) Housing Choice Vouchers as a source of income.

-EHC provides greater access to available HCV eligible units, which could provide more voucher holders with secure housing.
+EHC provides greater access to available HCV eligible units, which could provide more voucher holders with housing.
 A property is eligible if it has a minimum of 40% of rental units with rents within the applicable HUD Fair Market Rent (FMR) or Small Area FMR at origination, adjusted per the applicable Public Housing Agency payment standard.

 Creating an Impact